defarbs/defarbs.github.io/_posts/2020-04-10-htb-hackback.md

 d--h--       12/21/2018   6:21 AM                scripts
 ```

-Checking permissions on the directory, I noticed it is owned by a user called `hacker`.
+Checking permissions on the directory, I noticed it was owned by a user called `hacker`.

 ```bash
 PS hackback\simple@HACKBACK > Get-Acl | fl